POWER LEVELING at the Game Developers Conference, 2019

 How to Apply

-Applications will be accepted online from 2:00 p.m.
-CST on January 23, 2018 to 11:59 p.m.
-CST on February 7, 2018.
-All applicants will be notified of their status by February 23, 2018.
-A panel of GLITCH staff and committee members will review all applications submitted and interview selected finalists, then guild leaders will be interviewing and making the final selection.
+Applications will be accepted online from 12:00 p.m.
+CST on November 15, 2018 to 11:59 p.m.
+CST on December 6, 2018.
+Accepted applicants will be notified by December 21, 2018.
+A panel of GLITCH staff and committee members will review all applications submitted, then guild leaders will be interviewing and making the final selection.

 We especially encourage submissions from women, people of color, members of the LGBT community, and those living with disabilities.